qoretechnologies/qorus-vscode/README.md

 ## Version 2.3.1 overview - What's new:

 -   Added code generation of default constructors in Java when extending dynamic classes
+-   Fixed a bug where class package name for Java would contain forbidden characters
+-   Fixed a bug where initiating the deploy command would run multiple deployments in parallel and bypass the confirmation dialog
+-   Fixed a bug where the confirmation dialog would display after opening a saved interface that modified the Required or Classes tags

 ## Version 2.3.0 overview - What's new:

 -   This version of the extension requires Qorus 5.1+ when working with Python or Java; it assumes that Qorus supports dynamic bytecode generation for Qorus APIs and for 3-way compatibility for Qore, Python, and Java
 -   Code generation (and regeneration - when re-targeting an interface for another language) for Python and Java has been greatly improved in all areas
 -   Many bug fixes have been made regarding editing and code and metadata alignment

 ## Version 2.2.0 overview - What's new:

 -   New data provider type: Factories
 -   Pipeline view has been split to 2 pages for a better orientation and usability

 #### Bug fixes

 -   Fixed a bug where 'tags' were not always serialized as strings
 -   Fixed a bug where the invalid 'option' tag was saved in processor
 -   Fixed saving of data provider options of complex types
 -   Fixed bugs where FSMs or pipelines being open from other interfaces opened blank
 -   Fixed a bug where pipeline could not be submitted unless input provider options, which are optional, were filledthe webview

 ---

 ## Main Features

-* Qorus Webview
+-   Qorus Webview
-* Configuration manager helps to easily manage configuration data of the project (no need for manual work with **qorusproject.json**).
+-   Configuration manager helps to easily manage configuration data of the project (no need for manual work with **qorusproject.json**).
-* Support for creating of Qorus interfaces such as jobs, services, steps, workflows, classes, mappers etc.
+-   Support for creating of Qorus interfaces such as jobs, services, steps, workflows, classes, mappers etc.
-* Connecting building blocks using class-connections manager allows to create no-code solution for complex enterprise integration scenarios
+-   Connecting building blocks using class-connections manager allows to create no-code solution for complex enterprise integration scenarios
-* Release package management
+-   Release package management
-* Hierarchy view of all interfaces in the project
+-   Hierarchy view of all interfaces in the project
-* and more
+-   and more

 ## How to use

 There are three main user interfaces to use the extension:

-* Webview
+-   Webview
-* Hierarchy view
+-   Hierarchy view
-* Commands
+-   Commands

 ### Webview